sophi-li/OKRs-self-learning/README.md

 ## How to use it
 Feel free to use [my OKRs spreadsheet](https://docs.google.com/spreadsheets/u/1/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit?pli=1#gid=0) as a template for your own self study plan.
-1. Brainstorm possible objectives, using the question, "Where do you want to go?", as a guide.
+1. Brainstorm possible objectives, using the question, "Where do you want to go?", as a starting point.
+Ask yourself "What does wild success look like?" to think big.
 2. Narrow down your objectives to 5-6.
 3. Brainstorm possible KRs, using the the question, "How will I pace myself to see if I am getting there?", as a guide.
 4. Narrow down and prioritize KRs that will get you closest to achieving your objective.
 You should have no more than 5 KRs per objective.